promised-ai/redpoll-website/content/blog/ds-death-spiral.md

         <img src="/img/workflows/standard-06.png" style="max-width: 220px;">
     </div>
     <div class="col-xs-12 col-sm col-right">
-        <p>Then maybe you cannot find a model that answers the exact question you want to ask with the data you have.
-You'll have to ask an adjacent question.</p>
+        <p style="font-size:150%;">Then maybe you cannot find a model that answers the exact question you want to ask with the data you have.</br></br>You'll have to ask an adjacent question.</p>
     </div>
 </div>